Caring with Caution: Latex Allergy Training in Healthcare

 While the general population has a 4.3% prevalence rate, that of healthcare workers is more than twice that at 9.7%.

 However, some non-healthcare workers are also at a heightened risk for latex allergy.
-Anyone with a medical condition that results in frequent exposure to latex is more likely to develop an allergy due to increased exposure – especially those with a history of other allergic reactions.
+Anyone with a medical condition that results in frequent exposure to latex is more likely to develop an allergy due to increased exposure, especially those with a history of other allergic reactions.

 People who are allergic to avocado, banana, chestnut, kiwi, or passion fruit may have cross-reactivity to latex.

-That said, there are steps you can take to reduce the likelihood that you’ll develop an allergic reaction, according to the CDC.
-They include:
+As a healthcare worker, it may be difficult to avoid latex exposure entirely.
+That said, there are hospital allergy protocols you can implement to reduce the likelihood that you’ll develop an allergic reaction, according to The National Institute for Occupational Safety and Health (NIOSH).

 - Using non-latex gloves for activities where you’re not likely to have contact with infectious materials, like routine housekeeping